-I order a glass of Chardonnay and coconut shrimp and set to scribbling notes to myself on a piece of scrap paper procured at the desk of the marina.
+I order a glass of Chardonnay and coconut shrimp and then I set to scribbling notes on sheets of paper that I obtained from the young man at the Marina desk.

-The sun is high above my umbrella, the day is crystal clear, and the mountain ranges across the great expanse of Lake Champlain are a sea of waves unto themselves.
+As I sip and write, the day is crystal clear and the mountain range across the great expanse of Lake Champlain appears as if it is a sea of waves unto itself.

 This is perfect therapy for saying goodbye to a son (my first born) which we did just an hour ago.
-This is better than all those last minute searches at Wal-mart and Home Depot and Bed, Bath & Beyond with the throngs of other parents of college freshmen, willing to buy anything to delay the pain of separation.
+This is better than all those last minute searches at Wal-Mart and Home Depot and Bed, Bath & Beyond with the throngs of other distraught parents of college freshmen, willing to buy anything to delay the pain of separation.

 A thin, blue dragonfly lands on my table and reminds me of my calling.
 I am a not only a mother.
 I am a writer.
 I fold a second piece of paper once, and then again, so that there are 4 boxes into which I can, somewhat privately, collect my emerging thoughts as the server refills my water.

 When I have filled an entire side of the sheet, I unfold it and flip it to the opposite side, folding it up once more.
-I ask the waitress for a glass of water.
-I scoop out some of the ice and drop it into my wine.
-I am feeling almost buoyant.
+I scoop out some of the ice from the water and drop it into my wine.
+I am almost buoyant.

-I look up to see a boy about the age of my second son, 13, standing beside his father who has stepped up to the bar.
-I recognize the longing in the boy’s voice.
-I’ve heard in my husband’s voice today as he raves about the Champlain Valley, as if to say the same: “Let’s move here.”
+I look up to see a boy about the age of our younger son, 13, standing beside his father who has stepped up to the bar.
+I recognize the longing in the boy’s voice, feel it in myself.
+I’ve heard the same longing in my husband’s today as he raves about the Champlain Valley, as if to say the same: “Let’s just move here.”